AaronLearnsCode94/Group-A-Project-2/README.md

 The best performing model was the RandomForestClassifier with an accuracy of 86.3315

-The worse performer model was GaussianNB with an accuracy of 62.3880
+The worse performing model was GaussianNB with an accuracy of 62.3880

 ![images](images/models_comparison.png)